John-Qu/John-Qu.github.io/_posts/2017-09-07-Exercises-in-1-Introduction-ty-python-of-MITx6001x.md

 > Examples of such recipes include to use a fixed number, or a pseudorandom number generator, to give 2 examples.
 So by itself, the recipe in question is **not sufficient to be made into a real program**.
 >
 > This question is indicative of how you should not assume you have more info than what the problem specifies.

+## Exercise 6

+2017-09-09

+`- - 4`is

+4, no error.
+Primitive, operator, primitive, can be interpreted smartly.
+Here, `- 4` can be treated as an integer as `-4`, so there is no syntax error.